-The mountain scenery is breathtaking, quaint villages are beautiful, living is stress-free & so it’s easy to see intense life and spunk in people’s eyes.
+The mountain scenery is breathtaking, the quaint villages are beautiful, living is stress-free & so it’s easy to see intense life and spunk in people’s eyes.
 Learning to embrace the moment is truly a humbling experience.
 As the Chinese proverb goes, be calm and take things as they come, The Journey clears the mind from the constant chatter; you are at peace with self and you get to see priorities, Goals & people in your life with whom u would like to spend time.
 It improves relationships & quality of life.
 It is said “A man with clarity reaches his goal sooner than the man with confidence”

 We pace our walk to catch our breath.
-However, if we walk too slow or stop too long in between, We might reach the tent after dark that too in biting cold weather.
+However, if we walk too slow or stop too long in between, we might reach the tent after dark that too in biting cold weather.

 This is equally real in our working life.
-Many years, we work hard to climb the corporate ladder.
+For many years, we work hard to climb the corporate ladder.
 There are always a few resources, yet many things to accomplish in the organization.
 Those who stay positive, agile, and focus on the goals always succeed to the top.
 For them, the goal is purposeful Therefore, a purposeful goal inspires everyone to be agile and stay focused.
 Above all, to support one another in reaching the destination on time.

-The journey also opens up conversations on various subjects from the world economy to how much pepper to be added in dal to make it ideal, it was physically exhausting and muscle numbing but the spirit to reach the top boosted the soul.
+The journey also opens up conversations on various subjects, from the world economy to how much pepper to be added in dal to make it ideal – it was physically exhausting and muscle numbing but the spirit to reach the top boosted the soul.
 Trekking means a travelling experience with thrilling excitement.